USS Federal

 USS Federal (ID 3657) was a freighter acquired by the U.S. Navy during World War I. She was completed at the end of the war and supplied Allied troops in Europe with food and horses, and, on return trips to the United States, brought troops back home.
 After three round transatlantic trips in supporting the troops, she was returned to the U.S. Shipping Board, which eventually sold her in 1937.
 She then became the British freighter Federlock which was captured in 1941 by the Japanese, who renamed the ship the Hakusan Maru.
 The ship sailed carrying Japanese cargo until sunk by an American submarine in 1945.

 Constructed in Kearny, New Jersey

-Federal, a 6868 gross ton (13,130 tons displacement) freighter, was built at Kearny, New Jersey, as part of the World War I shipbuilding effort.
+Federal, a 6,868-gross register ton (13,130 tons displacement) freighter, was built at Kearny, New Jersey, as part of the World War I shipbuilding effort.
 Completed on 11 November 1918, the day the Armistice ended the fighting, the new ship was turned over to the Navy and commissioned as USS Federal (ID # 3657) on 15 November.
 She was commissioned the following day.